shahanakattil/MS-900-Lab-Content/Instructions/Module-3-M365-Business-Management-Capabilities.md

 In this exercise, you will learn how to create a new plan in Microsoft Planner and add members to it, create buckets, add tasks to the bucket and assign the tasks to the user.

-1. In the Office365 portal click on the **App launcher** at the top left corner.
+1. In the Microsoft 365 admin center page click on the **App launcher** at the top left corner.

 1. click on **Explore all your apps** and in the search bar search for **Planner**, this will redirect you to the **Planner** web page.